FayStatha/QueueingSystems-NTUA-2021/Tutorial & Practise/README.md

 The first lab of the course was about understanding the basics about Octave.

 Also, 6 simple exercises for practise were given to us, with their solutions on the presentation.

-I solve those problems, some of them a little bit different than the proposed solution.
+In this folder I give my solutions for those exercises, with most of them to differ from the given.

 #### Exercise 1